 The process of production collaboration.
 Taught in conjunction with THP 419.
-Prerequisite: theatre graduate standing or instructor
+Prerequisite: theatre graduate standing or written instructor approval

 THP 508 Multiethnic Workshop.
+(3) F. S

-(3) F, S Advanced workshop for development and presentation of works originating out of American ethnic cultures.
+Advanced workshop for development and presentation of works originating out of American ethnic cultures.
 Lecture, lab.